-The administration, faculty, and students at Pepperdine University School of Law would like to extend a heartfelt "thank you" for your service to our country.
+The administration, faculty, and students at Pepperdine Caruso School of Law would like to extend a heartfelt "thank you" for your service to our country.
 We greatly appreciate you and your family's sacrifice while serving.

-"Pepperdine School of Law encouraged and guided me during the application process, covered the financial gaps in the G.I.
+"Pepperdine Caruso School of Law encouraged and guided me during the application process, covered the financial gaps in the G.I.
 Bill, provided me a fellowship to clerk for the Supreme Court of Rwanda, and has honored veterans at every turn during my time here." – Captain Peter Depew, Class of 2013, U.S. Army Veteran

 "Pepperdine has been fully supportive of my continued service obligations in the U.S. Army Reserves.
 They were flexible with my schedule when I had to take a semester off to attend Basic Officer Leadership Course, and offered podcasts of lectures I missed during training exercises my first year." – Second Lieutenant Sarah Yance, Class of 2014, U.S. Army Reserves